-I joined UNB in 2015, after 2.5 years at the University of Prince Edward Island.
+I joined UNB in 2015, after 2.5 years as an Assistant Professor at the University of Prince Edward Island.
 I received a PhD and Master’s in Computer Science from the University of Saskatchewan, and have worked as a researcher with Microsoft Research, IBM Watson Research, the University of Calgary and the National College of Ireland.

 Research Interest